-By selecting the “System control/Signal calculator” option from the main menu or pressing the toolbar button, you can start one of the most useful tools in SIGVIEW, the signal calculator.
+By selecting “System control/Signal calculator” option from the main menu or pressing the toolbar button, you can start one of the most powerful tools in SIGVIEW, the Signal Calculator.

 Just as a standard calculator is used for calculating expressions with numbers, SIGVIEW’s calculator can be used to combine signals or instruments in different arithmetic or signal analysis expressions.
-You can use it, for example, to add or subtract two signals or spectra or to perform different cross-spectrum calculations.
+You can use it, for example, to add/subtract two signals or spectra, or to perform different cross-spectral calculations.

-In the upper left box, the names of all existing signal or instrument windows (loaded signals, FFT results, etc.) in your SIGVIEW workspace will be shown.
-You can choose to display all windows, only instruments, or only signal-like windows (containing sequences of values).
+On the left side of the dialog, the names of all existing signal or instrument windows (loaded signals, FFT results, etc.) in your SIGVIEW workspace will be displayed.
+You can filter this list to display all windows, only instruments, or only signal-like windows (sequences of values).

-Below the list, you will see a graphical display of your workspace, just as in Control Window.
-By simply clicking on an icon, the corresponding window will be added to the expression window on the right side.
-If a certain window is not suitable to be added to the current position in the expression, your mouse cursor will change to and you will not be able to add it to the expression.
+As an alternative to choosing windows from the list, you can also do it from the graphical display: Below the windows list, you will see a graphical display of your workspace, just as in Control Window.
+By simply clicking on a window icon, the corresponding window will be added to the expression.
+If a certain window is not suitable to be added to the current position in the expression, your mouse cursor will change to and you will not be able to add that window to the expression.

-At the bottom of this dialog, various buttons with all available calculator functions are shown.
+At the right side of this dialog, various buttons with all available calculator functions are available.
 Only functions which are available in the given context will be enabled.
-For example, only after you add a signal window to your expression, a binary function button like "+", "-", "/"... will be enabled.
+For example, only after you add a signal window to your expression, binary function buttons like "+", "-", "/"... will be enabled.

-When you create the complete signal expression, click OK to create the result signal.
+When you create the complete calculator expression, click OK to create the result signal or instrument window.
 It will be linked to all windows included in the expression and will recalculate and redraw each time they change.
-In the event that one of the expression windows is deleted, the calculator window will be frozen and will retain its last values.
+If one of the windows used in the expression is deleted, the calculator window will be frozen and will retain its last values.

 Unary functions (can be applied to a one signal or instrument window)

 - 2* (multiply with 2)